epfl-ada/ada-2024-project-semex24/README.md

    - *Responsibilities*: Use clustering algorithms to analyze genre and country preferences.

 - **Step 7: Sentiment Analysis**
-   - *Team Members*: Marija & Andrea
+   - *Team Members*: Daniela & Andrea
    - *Responsibilities*: If time permits, conduct sentiment analysis on character descriptions and plot summaries.

 - **Step 8: Final Reporting and Visualization**
-   - *Team Members*: Daniela, Andrea & Milica
+   - *Team Members*: Marija, Andrea & Daniela
    - *Responsibilities*: Develop visualizations, compile a cohesive data story, and finalize the report.

 ## **Questions for TAs**